 In Skokie, businesses enjoy municipal services and amenities without the extra costs.
 Property tax rates are among Chicago's lowest, with no municipal levy increases since 1990.
 There are no sewer taxes, head taxes, impact fees, or other hidden costs.
 Any possibility of major tax hikes is decreased by the Village's well-established infrastructure and stable population.

 Skokie businesses enjoy top-rated emergency service protection from the Police and Fire Departments.
 Water comes from Lake Michigan via a fully looped local water main system, yet rates are among the lowest of all inland suburbs.
 Recently completed projects include an $80 million sewer and storm water detention system, plus a commercial recycling program designed to save businesses millions of dollars.
 Skokie's excellent municipal services also translate to lower insurance premiums.
-All from a Village holding an AAA bond rating, the highest achievable.

 Programs and Initiatives